Argentine Air Force Mobile Field Hospital: Description

-The unit has a 64-member staff personnel between military and civilians and is made up of 14 containers ^{Pictorial} which, when fully assembled, occupy an area of 360 m^{2}.
-Fourteen flights of C-130 Hercules aircraft are needed to fully deploy the Hospital.
+The unit has a 64-member staff of military personnel and civilians and is made up of 14 containers ^{Pictorial} which, when fully assembled, occupy an area of 360 m^{2}.
+Fourteen flights of C-130 Hercules aircraft are needed to fully deploy the hospital.

-Among the services provided by the Hospital are general clinic, surgery, dentistry, pharmacy, etc. The Hospital has its own laboratory, water purification plant and power generation engine.
+Among the services provided by the hospital are general clinic, surgery, dentistry, pharmacy, etc. The hospital has its own laboratory, water purification plant and power generation engine.

-Thanks to its isolation, the construction can withstand temperatures from -15 to 40 degrees Celsius and can endure harsh tremors as demonstrated when it remained operational after the earthquake of January 2010 in Haiti.
+Thanks to its isolation, the construction can withstand temperatures from -15 to 40 degrees Celsius, and can endure harsh tremors as demonstrated when it remained operational after the earthquake of January 2010 in Haiti.